Elemend/Builders-Wand/README.md

-# Builders-Wand-1.14
+# Builders-Wand-1.14 / 1.15
 An actual attempt at recreating of the Better Builder's Wand Mod as a Datapack.
-For Version 1.14 and up.
+For Versions 1.14, 1.15.
-Last tested in 1.14.4
+Last tested in 1.15.2